gboehl/emcwrap/README.rst

 The sampler has a series of advantages over conventional samplers:

 #.
 At core, ADEMC is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
-This makes any posterior mode density maximization prior to MCMC sampling superfluous.
+This makes any posterior mode density maximization prior to MCMC superfluous.
 #.
 ADEMC is pretty robust against odd shaped, **bimodal distributions**.
 #.
 ADEMC is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
 #.
-ADEMC proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary and crucial meta-parameters and providing close-to-optimal proposal distributions.
+ADEMC proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary meta-parameters and providing close-to-optimal proposal distributions.

 Installation
 ------------